MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 See [Custom logon](/windows-hardware/customize/enterprise/custom-logon) for more information.

->[!Note]
+> [!NOTE]
->Custom Logon feature will not work on images that are using a blank or evaluation product key.
+> Custom Logon feature will not work on images that are using a blank or evaluation product key.
 You must use a valid Product Key to see the changes made with the below commands.

 1. Enable the Custom Logon feature by running the following command at an Administrative Command Prompt: